-Statement Description Tags parental-source Specifies which local IPv4 source ad- dress is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source ad- dress is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. server, query prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging continues on next page
+Statement Description Tags pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. query, server prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security continues on next page